 Not to worry we have some apartment rentals coming up and with my mom visiting I’ll be cooking up a storm (with the quinoa she brought with her from the US), so stay tuned for some quinoa meals!

-For now these fish cakes will make a fine appetizer.
+If you’re looking for appetizer recipes these fish cakes are perfect.
 As you can imagine it’s minced fish with a slew of Thai ingredients.
 Easy to make, perfectly crispy and delicious served with a light vinegary cucumber salad.

 No need to order them at a restaurant when you can make them better at home yourself!